-So if your insurance company does not renew your policy, it does not necessarily mean that you will be charged a higher premium at another insurance company.
+So, if your insurance company does not renew your policy, it does not necessarily mean you will be charged a higher premium at another insurance company.
 What you can now do, though is shop around for auto insurance elsewhere.

 — Michelle Megna contributed to this story.